Below, find a list of common employer violations:

 Off the Clock Work

 Do you regularly perform work before or after your shift for which you are not compensated?
 Do you eat on the job or get less than 30 minutes for lunch?
-You may be unlawfully underpaid.
+Are you not allowed to put in for overtime when you are doing job training?
+If you answered yes to any of these questions, you may be unlawfully underpaid.

 Do you receive less than time-and-one-half your regular rate of pay for overtime work?
 You may be unlawfully underpaid if: